-162. The Medium Range Forecast (MRF) projects, mainly from a macro perspective, the revenue and expenditure as well as financial position of the Government.
-From 2021-22 to 2024-25, a real economic growth rate of 2.8 per cent is adopted for the MRF which is slightly lower than the previous trend.
+198. The MRF projects, mainly from a macro perspective, the revenue and expenditure as well as financial position of the Government.
+From 2023‑24 to 2026‑27, a real economic growth rate of three per cent per annum is adopted for the MRF.

-163. During the above period, the average annual capital works expenditure will exceed $100 billion, while the growth of recurrent government expenditure ranges between 4.3 per cent and 8.6 per cent per annum.
+199. During the above period, the average annual capital works expenditure will exceed $100 billion.
+While the recurrent government expenditure is expected to drop by 1.8 per cent in 2023-24, it will subsequently grow at a rate between 4.1 per cent and 4.6 per cent per annum.

-164. Regarding land revenue, the forecast on land premium from 2021-22 onwards is based on the average proportion of land revenue to GDP over the past decade, which is 4.2 per cent of GDP.
-I also assume that the growth rate of revenues from profits tax and other taxes will be similar to the economic growth rate in the next few years.
+200. Regarding revenue from land premium, the forecast for 2023‑24 continues to be based on the average proportion of revenue from land premium to GDP over the past 15 years, which is 3.8 per cent of GDP.
+I also assume that the growth rate of revenue from profits tax and other taxes will correspond to the economic growth rate in the next few years.

-165. In addition, the forecast reflects that the Housing Reserve will be brought back to the fiscal reserves over four years starting from 2019-20, and the proceeds of the Government Green Bond Programme.
+201. In addition, the MRF reflects the bringing back of the investment return of the Future Fund and the proceeds of the Government Green Bond Programme.

-166. Based on the above assumptions and arrangements, I forecast an annual deficit in the Operating Account in each of the coming five financial years, as well as a surplus in the Capital Account every year for the same period.
-The estimated deficit in the Operating Account in 2020-21 is mainly due to the expenditure arising from the one-off relief measures announced in this Budget and some of the relief announced last year.
-The subsequent forecast deficit in the Operating Account is attributed to a higher growth in recurrent expenditure than that of revenue receipts.
-The above forecast has not taken into account tax rebate and relief measures that the Government may implement over these four years.
+202. Based on the above assumptions and arrangements, I forecast a deficit in the Operating Account in 2022‑23, which will turn into a surplus in 2023‑24.
+There will be a surplus in the Capital Account in each of the five years during the MRF period.
+Except for the estimated deficit in the Operating Account in 2022‑23 which is mainly attributed to the one‑off relief measures and anti-epidemic expenditure announced in this Budget, there will be a surplus in the subsequent four years.
+The above forecast has not taken into account any tax rebate or relief measure that the Government may implement over the coming four years.

-167. Fiscal reserves are estimated at $937.1 billion by the end of March 2025, representing 26.5 per cent of GDP, equivalent to 15 months of government expenditure.
+203. Fiscal reserves are estimated at $1.065 trillion by the end of March 2027, representing 28.9 per cent of GDP, or equivalent to 16 months of government expenditure.

 |Previous Page | Content | Next Page|